This article describes data fields. It contains the following topics:

 What are data fields and how can I use them in my contracts?

-- Data fields can be reused across all company documents, once they are created.
+- Data fields can be reused across all company contracts once they are created.

-- Data fields can be easily added to any document (draft, template, uploaded document) from scratch or by using a default data or metadata field from the sidebar, their value can be either required or not required.
+- Data fields can be easily added to any document (draft, template, uploaded document) from scratch or by using a default data or metadata field from the sidebar.

-- All Data fields are trackable and reusable across all of the templates and documents within the same company.
+- All data fields are trackable and reusable across all of the templates and contracts within the same company.

 - Data fields can be connected with internal and external features such as automation or CRM systems to improve workflows and data management.